ueler/angular-rxjs-unsubscribe/README.md

 ## The questions and the study method
 We want to answer the following questions in each case study:

 ### 1. Can we run into the problem of unwanted side effects?
-To investigate this issue, we use the realistic scenario, that we want to set the document title dynamically on behalf of a observable.
+To investigate this issue, we use the scenario, that we want to set the document title (inside the component we navigated to) dynamically on behalf of a observable.
 To this end, we use the Angular title service (https://angular.io/guide/set-document-title).

-We set the title in the observables callback, navigate to the ``EmptyComponent`` (which does nothing else than setting its own title), and observe if the title still gets updated.
+In each experiment, we set the title in the observables callback inside component ``XY``, navigate to the ``EmptyComponent`` (which does nothing else than setting its own title), and observe if the title still gets updated.

 ### 2. Can we run into the problem of memory leaks?
-We again route from our component of case study to the ``EmptyComponent``.
-Under normal circumstances, the component we came from should be garbage collected.
+We navigate from the component ``XY`` with the observable (we want to study) to the ``EmptyComponent``.
+Under normal circumstances, the component ``XY`` should be garbage collected.
 However, it can happen that the component cannot be garbage collected due to references used in observable callbacks.

 We will use Google Chrome's memory snapshot tool to see if the components get garbage collected or not.

 ## Observables that don't complete
-The first and most trivial case is that you have an observable, that does not complete.
+The first and most trivial case is an observable that does not complete.

-Say you have a timer observable, like in our case study component ``RxjsTimerComponent``
+Say you have a timer observable in your component, like in our case study component ``RxjsTimerComponent``
 ```
 this.subscription = timer(0, 1000)
     .subscribe(() => {